3 ways to help your mood and mind

 - Write about how you feel in a particular moment.

-- Write about an event you’re excited about.
+- Write about something you’re excited about.

 Listen to music